RedHat-Healthcare/Demos-iDaaS/Connect-FHIR-DataTagging/README.md

 ## Additional Artifacts/Apps/Data
 This solution contains three supporting directories.
 The intent of these artifacts to enable resources to work locally: <br/>
 1. platform-addons: add-ons potentially needed.
-We include the AMQ-Streams release here just in case its needed.
 We have also included an additional file that has the settings if you are running IBM's FHIR server locally.
 Lastly, we have included an export of the workspace we have internally created within <a href="https://insomnia.rest/products/core/" target="_blank">
 Insomnia core</a>.
 The intent is to help by providing an export as a quick start to help.
 Simply import the server.xml file within the Insomnia-APITesting